 - a.
-Report Forms will be distributed to every club by the State Associations and/or APF and must be held by the Polo Manager.
+Report Forms will be distributed to every club by the State Associations and/or APF and must be held by the Polo Managers at the ground where the polo is being played.
 A Report Form shall be filled in by an official such as an umpire, referee, club official or by a team captain (see Rule 1I (iv)) immediately after the game has finished to record any irregularity before, during or after play.
-The form shall be completed in full and signed by those officials or the team captain and one other member of the team submitting the report. - b.
-Once completed and signed, one copy is given to the tournament committee (Club), one copy will be sent to the State Association and one to the APF.
-At the same time the club can take such action as they may deem necessary and the State Association or Welfare Officer may report the incident to higher authority if they consider the evidence justifies such action. - c.
+The form shall be completed in full and signed by those officials or the team captain and one other member of the team submitting the report. - Once completed and signed, one copy is given to the tournament committee (Club), one copy will be sent to the State Association and one to the APF.
+At the same time the club can take such action as they may deem necessary and the State Association or Welfare Officer may report the incident to higher authority if they consider the evidence justifies such action. - b.
 It is mandatory for the umpires to fill in a Report Form for the following so that there is a record in case of repetition at another club: - i.
-If a player is sent off under Penalty 10a or b (Rule 40j(i) and (ii)), - ii.
-For excessive misuse of the stick or dangerous riding (Rule 35 and Rule 36). - iii.
-If a pony is seen to be blind in one eye or showing vice or not under proper control or has had any form of tracheotomy or has been desensitized (Rule 4f & 4g) - iv.
-If a player's spurs or whip are not in accordance with the rules (Rule 3b and e). - v.
-Team not trying (Rule 1n). - d.
-A report form may be completed by the team captain (see rule 1l(iv)) if he considers that the Tournament Committee have acted improperly or that the umpires have failed in their duties.
+If a team is judged not to be trying (Rule 1m) - ii.
+If a player is sent off under Penalty 10a or b Rule 40j(i) - iii.
+If a players spur's or whip are not in accordance with the rules (Rule 3d and 3e) - iv.
+For excessive misuse of the whip or stick or dangerous riding (Rule 35, 36 and 37). - v.
+If a pony is seen to be either showing vice or not under proper control (Rule 4f) - vi.
+If a pony is seen to be blind in one eye or showing vice or not under proper control or has had any form of tracheotomy or has been de-nerved (Rule 4g) - vii.
+Any action which is considered to have brought the game into disrepute. - c.
+A report form may be completed by the team captain (see rule 1I(iv)) if he considers that the Tournament Committee have acted improperly or that the umpires have failed in their duties.
 In the latter case the form must be signed by a second member of his team and be accompanied by substantial evidence such as a DVD or signed statements.
 The report must be submitted to the Tournament Committee or State Association within 24 hours from the end of the match.